jacobrobinsonjd/SafeHarbour/README.md

 *However, for a network to mature into a functional or decentralized network that is not dependent upon a single person or group to carry out the essential managerial or entrepreneurial efforts, the Tokens must be distributed to and freely tradeable by potential users, programmers, and participants in the network.
 The application of the federal securities laws to the primary distribution of Tokens and secondary transactions frustrates the network’s ability to achieve maturity and prevents Tokens sold as a security from functioning as non-securities on the network.
 It's a catch-22.*

 *Accordingly, this safe harbour is intended to provide Initial Development Teams with a three-year time period within which they can facilitate participation in, and the continued development of, a functional or decentralized network, exempt from the registration provisions of the federal securities laws so long as certain conditions are met.
-The safe harbour is designed to protect Token purchasers by requiring disclosures tailored to the needs of the purchasers and preserving the application of the anti-fraud provisions of the federal securities laws to Token distributions by an Initial Development Team relying on the safe harbor.*
+The safe harbour is designed to protect Token purchasers by requiring disclosures tailored to the needs of the purchasers and preserving the potential application of the anti-fraud provisions of the federal securities laws to Token distributions by an Initial Development Team relying on the safe harbour.*

+*This safe harbour also provides a mechanism for developers of Tokens to distribute governance rights to users of the network in recognition of the usage of the network by such users.
+It is unclear whether such distributions constitute securities offerings to the public.
+This safe habour allows for exemption from registration for the distribution of governance rights to developers and users of networks through a framework that aligns with the principals of the securities regulatory laws throughout Canada.
+The safe harbour protect Token purchasers by preserving the application of the secondary market provisions of the various securities laws in Ontario.*

 *By the conclusion of the three-year period, the Initial Development Team must determine whether Token transactions involve the offer or sale of a security.
 Token transactions may not constitute securities transactions if the network has matured to a functioning or decentralized network.
 The definition of Network Maturity is intended to provide clarity as to when a Token transaction should no longer be considered a security transaction but the analysis with respect to any particular network will require an evaluation of the particular facts and circumstances.*